dart-lang/test/doc/json_reporter.md

 A suite's platform is one of the platforms that can be passed to the `--platform` option, or `null` if there is no platform (for example if the file doesn't exist at all).
-Its path is relative to the root of the current package.
+Its path is either absolute or relative to the root of the current package.

 Suites don't include their own metadata.
 Instead, that metadata is present on the root-level group.